-ULTY: Mechanical Engineering CLASS TYPE: Lecture and Laboratory NUMBER OF HOURS: 15h+30h ECTS: 4 SEMESTER: WINTER / SUMMER CLASS LEVEL: 1 stage (Engineer), 2 stage (Master of Science) MINIMAL NUMBER OF STUDENTS: 6 should the number be smaller, the course may v not be opened LANGUAGE OF INSTRUCTION: English PRELIMINARY REQUIREMENTS: No additional requirements Laboratory: Introduction in Catia v5 software environment, Introduction in Sketch mod in sketch (Spline, Ellipse, Profile etc.), Part Design Modeling of simple engine parts (Pag chnology, 3D printing technology.
-Reserve engineering technology, 3D scanning technology. dule, Drawing a simple figure in sketch (Rectangle, Circle etc.), Drawing a more complicated figure d, Pocket, Shaft, Groove operations etc.), Part Design Modeling of more complicated engine parts natics of an engine, Generative shape Design modelling, 3D Scanning - practice, Processing of 3D parts on his own, and will be able to make drawings from 3D parts.
-In addition he will ng, Assembly Modeling, DMU Kinematics, Generative shape Design).
-He will be able to draw 3D learn how to make simulation and analysis of movement in Catia v5 systems.
-Student will be able tyle and Digitized Shape Editor module.
-Student will learn how to change solid model to surfaces LITERATURE (OPTIONAL): TEACHING METHODS: Students will work with the computer and will do the examp les given from teacher.
+ULTY: Mechanical Engineering CLASS TYPE: Lecture and Laboratory NUMBER OF HOURS: 15h+30h ECTS: 4 SEMESTER: WINTER / SUMMER CLASS LEVEL: 1 stage (Engineer), 2 stage (Master of Science) MINIMAL NUMBER OF STUDENTS: 6 should the number be smaller, the course n nay not be opened LANGUAGE OF INSTRUCTION: English PRELIMINARY REQUIREMENTS: No additional requirements Laboratory: Introduction in Catia v5 software environment, Introduction in Sketch n in sketch (Spline, Ellipse, Profile etc.), Part Design Modeling of simple engine parts ( ; technology, 3D printing technology.
+Reserve engineering technology, 3D scanning technology. nodule, Drawing a simple figure in sketch (Rectangle, Circle etc.), Drawing a more complicated figure Pad, Pocket, Shaft, Groove operations etc.), Part Design Modeling of more complicated engine parts tematics of an engine, Generative shape Design modelling, 3D Scanning - practice, Processing of 3D EFFECTS OF EDUCATION PROCESS: Student with no experience in CAD systems will learn Catia v5 modeling (Part Modeling, Assembly Modeling, DMU Kinematics, Generative shape Design).
+He will be able to draw 3 parts on his own, and will be able to make drawings from 3D parts.
+In addition he will learn how to make simulation and analysis of movement in Catia v5 systems.
+Student will be a to use file from 3D scanning to make surface model in Generative Shape Design, Free Style and Digitized Shape Editor module.
+Student will learn how to change solid model to surfa model and vice versa.

+TEACHING METHODS: Students will work with the computer and will do the examples given from teacher.

 ASSESSMENT METHODS: Exam.
-Assessment will depends on the level that student w rill reach.
+Assessment will depends on the level that student will reach.

 TEACHER (NAME, EMAIL CONTACT): Konrad Pietrykowski, PhD.
-Eng., k.pietrykow vski@pollub.pl Paweł Magryta MSc Eng., p.magryta@pollub.pl
+Eng., k.pietrykowski@pollub.pl Paweł Magryta MSc Eng., p.magryta@pollub.pl